caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 `unimarcCoordinates`, `unimarcCoordinatesHexa`, `unimarcTimeHexa`.

 To see a full example, look to the file that manage [Unimarc conversion to Omeka].
-Note that this file will be improved soon to manage value annotations, a very interesting improvement for Omeka 3.2.
+Note that this file will be improved soon to manage value annotations, an important improvement for Omeka 3.2.

 The Twig filters can be used in conjunction with simple replacements.
 In that case, they are processed after the replacements.